Painful intelligence: What AI can tell us about human suffering: Self as long-term performance evaluation

 \subsection{Self-esteem and depression}

 In humans, mood is a signalling system working on a longer time scale.
-Mood is defined as an emotional state which is more long-lasting than single emotional episodes (such as being angry or feeling afraid).
+Mood is defined as an emotional state which is more long-lasting than single emotional episodes (such as being angry or feeling afraid, which are considered in Chapter~\ref{emotions.ch}).
 A low mood may take days, if not weeks or months, to change.
 A psychological concept which works on an even longer time scale is self-esteem: an overall view of the self as worthy or unworthy.\citenew{heatherton2003assessing} Depression may in fact be an extreme case of the performance signalling made by the self-evaluation system.
 One theory proposes that depression occurs when goals are not reached, and moreover, constant attempts to improve performance fail.\citenew{thierry1984searching,nesse2000depression} That is, the agent has to admit that whatever it tries, nothing works.
 In such a case, there is still one last strategy that may help: wait and see.
 The environment may eventually change by itself, even if you do nothing.
-Perhaps, after a while, with some luck, the circumstances will be more favourable.
+Perhaps, after a while, with some luck, the circumstances will be more favorable.
 Such a ``wait and do nothing'' program may explain some depressive symptoms, such as passivity and lack of interest in any activities.\footnote{A very similar account has been proposed for the simple emotion of sadness by \citet{oatley1987towards}.
 The difference is mainly in the time scales involved, since depression is by definition much more long-term than sadness.
 Sadness in its turn could be seen as a frustration or disappointment signal which is particularly strong and relatively long-lasting, but the terminology here is not very well-defined.
-A related computational account of depression focusing on the concept of learned helplessness is given by \citet{huys2009bayesian}. }
+A related computational account of depression focusing on the concept of learned helplessness is given by \citet{huys2009bayesian}; \citet{eldar2016mood} propose a theory for both negative and positive moods based on tracking RPE; \citet{stephan2016allostatic} also link depression to prediction errors. }

 It would clearly make sense to program such a ``depressive'' mechanism in an AI.
 If the current algorithms are simply not working at all, it would be better for the agent to just wait and see if the world changes for the better.
 Such waiting will save energy, and perhaps will also enable the AI to perform some further computations to improve its performance in the meantime.